-A non financial trading company that is managed by a Company Service Provider would be an NFFE rather than an Investment Entity.
+A non financial trading company that is managed by a Company Service Provider may be an NFFE rather than an Investment Entity under the US Treasury Regulations and CRS definitions.
 Whether it is an Active or Passive NFFE would depend on the activity of the company but most companies that are not Investment Entities, other than property companies or those involved in trading in certain commodities are likely to be Active NFFEs.
 For example a retail business would be an Active NFFE.